N.B. This article has been revised and edited 24 September 2019.

 –“Dream a Little Dream of Me” (1931) by Fabian Andre, Wilbur Schwandt and

 The hotel’s beauty began to fade when the United States War Department commandeered the hotel in 1942 for use as a convalescent hospital.
 Hotel rooms became rooms for patients and offices for doctors while public spaces became surgical suites.
-The floors were covered with linoleum, original furnishings were thrown out or painted over and windows were sealed with concrete while the interior was painted a dismal, antiseptic green.
-Following the end of World War II, the hotel became an Army General Hospital which was taken over by the Veterans Administration.
-But despite its utilitarian garb and atmosphere, the hospital attracted popular entertainers who performed for the patients.
-During its tenure as a VA hospital, the University of Miami established its medical school in the building as well.
+The floors were covered with linoleum, original furnishings were thrown out or painted over, windows were sealed with concrete, while the interior was painted a dismal, antiseptic green.
+Following the end of World War II, the hotel became an Army General Hospital and was later taken over by the Veterans Administration.
+Despite its utilitarian garb and atmosphere, the hospital attracted popular entertainers who performed for the patients.
+During its tenure as a VA hospital, the University of Miami established its medical school in the building.
 The grand hotel served as a hospital until 1968 when it was abandoned.